ucrcsedept/course-support/module-3/module3revised.md

 While it is a good skill to know how to use a debugger, it is still just a tool like a fancy text editor or a syntax highlighter.
 Technically, all you get out of a debugger is a deeper look at your program as you step through it line by line.
 It should not be used as a crutch, as it doesn't tell you anything other than the current variable values, memory locations, and where your program terminates. **To get legitimate value out of a debugger, you need to be able to trace your code and understand where the errors come from.** A debugger may be able to tell you the exact line your program came to a halt due to a segmentation fault, but that information doesn't mean anything if you don't know why your program would crash there.
 Being able to recognize patterns and common errors will allow you to get better use out of a debugger.

 [Here](./main.cpp) is a small list of common errors made with pointers that your IDE won't bail you out of.
 While these errors are written in a way that it is obvious to spot what is wrong with each example, it is important to recognize that they exist and can be helpful in diagnosing what may be going wrong in your programs.
 The errors shown in that example may seem obvious now, but that is only because each error is presented in isolation; it is much harder to spot the exact error when looking at a file that is hundreds of lines long and these errors could potentially span across functions/scopes/files.
 Recognizing (no need to memorize, you'll run into them yourself eventually) the patterns here will help you find them down the line, and could save you countless hours of debugging.

+> Note: It is important to understand the difference between undefined behavior and segmentation faults.
+Undefined behavior doesn't necessarily mean your program crashes; it means it behaves in a way that is unexpected and potentially changes every time you run the program.
+This makes it much harder to catch.